There are set legal requirements for weddings.

-There are two sections of a legal wedding which have specific wording which can not be changed.
+There are two sections of a legal wedding that have specific wording which can not be changed.

 The first is where I introduce myself as your celebrant and confirm I am duly authorised by law to carry out the marriage ceremony.

 The second is mandatory wording for your vows, which is

 “I call upon the persons here present to witness that I (name of person 1) take you (name of person 2) to be my lawful wedded (wife/husband/partner).”

 The declaration states that there is no legal impediment to your marriage (i.e. there is no reason you cannot marry each other).